Tecdiary/mps-guide/v1/readme.md

 #### Some of the main features of the Modern POS Solution are as following:

-- Sale
+- Sales
-- Purchase
+- Purchases
 - Locations
 - Quotations
 - Gift Cards
 - Custom Fields
 - Shortcut Keys
-- Recurring Sale
+- Recurring Sales
 - Accounts and Asset Transfers
 - Return Order (Sale & Purchase)
 - Item Promotions